cijhho123/MyAnimeList-Fansub-Databse/README.md

 </details>

-I highly recommend watching Gigguk's [Watching Anime Fansubs](https://www.youtube.com/watch?v=t_snS5DfSdg) video to get a taste of the culturle and historical phenomenon which is anime fansub.
+I highly recommend watching Gigguk's [Watching Anime Fansubs](https://www.youtube.com/watch?v=t_snS5DfSdg) video to get a taste of the cultural and historical phenomenon which is anime fansub.